sean-seowon-yi/boson-hack-one/README.md

 **Qwen** is a localized large language model that supports multi-language translation.
 Although its performance may not match OpenAI's top models, its open-source nature and local execution make it a cost-effective option.
 Qwen is capable of handling text translations across various languages and serves as a powerful open-source alternative.

+### Text to Speech

+#### XTTS

+**XTTS** (Cross-lingual Text-to-Speech) is an advanced multilingual, multi-speaker TTS model designed to generate natural, expressive, and high-quality speech across a wide range of languages and accents.
+Developed as part of the Coqui TTS ecosystem, XTTS builds upon the Tacotron and VITS architectures, integrating a cross-lingual transfer mechanism that allows it to reproduce speaker identity and emotional tone even in languages the speaker never explicitly recorded.
+The model supports zero-shot voice cloning — users can synthesize speech in any supported language using only a short reference audio clip of the target speaker.

 ### Key Features
 1. **Multi-language support**: Handles speech synthesis tasks in various languages.